-The perks: This is just like an airline or hotel reward card, but with an important difference: The miles can be redeemed as statement credits towards any travel purchase including airfare, lodging, car rentals, tours, or cruises.
+The perks: This is just like an airline or hotel reward card, but with an important difference: The miles can be redeemed as “statement credits” towards any travel purchase including airfare, lodging, car rentals, tours, or cruises.
 You earn two miles per dollar spent, and each mile is worth one cent.
-You also receive a 5 percent rebate of your miles redeemed.
-This card also offers new applicants 40,000 bonus miles after spending $3,000 within 90 days of account opening.

 Annual fee: $89 annual fee, but that’s waived the first year.

-Bottom line: Since you also receive a 5 percent of your redeemed miles back, the rate of return is effectively 2.11 percent of spending.
+Bottom line: Since you also receive a 10 percent mileage rebate on all redemptions, the rate of return is effectively 2.22 percent of spending.

 The perks: Receive 6 percent cash back at U.S. supermarkets (on up to $6,000 in eligible purchases each year), 3 percent at U.S. gas stations and select department stores, and 1 percent cash back on all other purchases.
-New cardholders also receive 12 months of zero-percent APR financing on both new purchases and balance transfers, with a 3 percent balance transfer fee.
+New cardholders even enjoy a free year of Amazon Prime, which offers free two-day shipping as well as video streaming services.

 Bottom line: That 6 percent cash back on up to $6,000 spent at the grocery store is worth as much as $360 per year.
 Add in the 3 percent at gas stations and department stores, and this card offers the most cash back for most people.

-You also receive membership in the Delta SkyClub, Priority Pass Select, and American Express Centurion airport lounge programs, which allows you to access hundreds of airport lounges around the world for free.
-And for each dollar you spend, you earn a point in the American Express Membership Rewards program, with 5-times points earned for flights booked with airlines or hotels booked through Amextravel.com.
-These points can be redeemed for merchandise, gift cards, and travel reservations, or be transferred to miles with many different frequent-flier programs.
+You also receive membership to the Delta SkyClub and Priority Pass lounge programs, which allows you to access hundreds of airport lounges around the world for free.
+And for each dollar you spend, you earn a point in the American Express Membership Rewards program.
+Those can be redeemed for merchandise, gift cards, and travel reservations, or be transferred to miles with 17 different frequent-flier programs.